DecidrApp/decidr/README.md

 # Decidr
 A mobile application to help users make a group decision on what food to order from your local food delivery app.

+This is a project for SENG 485A by Joe Zlonicky and Davis Carlson.

 ## Resources
 [Milestone slides](https://github.com/DecidrApp/decidr/wiki)
 [Installation](https://github.com/DecidrApp/decidr/wiki/Installation)